Men are more likely to be diagnosed with ADHD than women, but recent research shows that women are chronically underdiagnosed with ADHD.

 Best estimates put the prevalence of adult ADHD (ADHD that persists in adulthood) around 3.1% globally, although other studies put that number as high as 5%.
-Within this group, men are predominately diagnosed more frequently than women.
+Within this group, men are diagnosed more frequently than women.
 This is largely because the stereotypes around ADHD—extreme hyperactivity, social disturbances, and inability to sit still—are attributed to men.

 Women, who are socialized differently from men starting from a very early age, tend to exhibit more inattentive ADHD symptoms or mask their ADHD symptoms with coping mechanisms that can lead to anxiety later on in life.